joscha-st/bad_walden_stadtwerke/Code/README.md

 ## Programming Decisions

 ### Usage of JavaFXML
-We decided to use JavaFXML instead of JavaFX because it offerd us the possibility to clearly seperate our UI from our Logic.
-In JavaFXML we have an FXML file that contains the UI and a so called "controller File" that handles the UI-Events and the logic behind the UI.
-As a result we have a clear separation between logic and design.
+We decided to use JavaFXML instead of JavaFX because it offers us the possibility to clearly separate our UI from our logic.
+In JavaFXML, we have an FXML file that contains the UI, and a so-called "controller file" that handles UI events and the logic behind the UI.
+As a result, we have a clear separation between logic and design.

-We used following method for coding:<br>
-The main programm invokes a FXML loader that parses a FXML document and builds the scene graph.
-The FXML document defines the user interface and the FXML controller.
-The FXML controller handles mouse and keyboard events.
-This controller is instantiated by the FXML loader which also performs field injection and calls controller's initialize() method.
+We also used JavaFx for some custom components like the Side Bar because in these special cases it was much faster to implement.

+### How a Program Runs with JavaFXML
+JavaFXML, used with JavaFX, separates the UI design from application logic using an FXML file for the layout and a controller class for event handling:

+1. **FXML Loader**: Initializes and parses the FXML file to build the UI.
+2. **Controller Linking**: Connects UI components to the controller class for handling events and managing UI updates.
+3. **UI Rendering and Interaction**: JavaFX renders the UI, and user interactions are managed via event handlers in the controller.
+4. **Lifecycle Management**: JavaFX handles application startup, running, and shutdown processes.

+This structure helps maintain a clean separation between the UI and the underlying logic, enhancing maintainability and scalability.

+### Codestyle and Conventions
+We decided to use the typical camel case java conventions with Classes starting with a capital letter and variables etc. starting with a lower case letter.
+Additionally, we agreed to use .this when referring to the current instant of a class.
+For documentation, we utilize JavaDoc to ensure that all code elements are adequately described, facilitating easier maintenance and understanding.
+We employ JUnit for writing and executing unit tests, ensuring that our codebase remains robust and error-free.

 ## How to run the program and see our code?